AXIS D1110 Video Decoder 4K

 Camera sources

-Add a video source: Click to add a new video source.
+Add camera source: Click to add a new camera source.

 • Network discovery: Search for an IP address manually or select an Axis device from the list.